fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

 = 15.0.0 =
+Adds a Description block that displays and edits the rich text describing the vehicle in the inventory_presser_description meta field.
 Adds Base Color drop down to the Attributes panel in the Classic Editor.
+Adds a template tag invp_get_the_youtube_embed().
+Adds a meta field inventory_presser_tag_line to hold a descriptive sentence that differs from the post title.
 Stops using _post capabilities.
 Changes the registration of the inventory_vehicle post type to use its own capabilities.
 Grants all capabilities to administrator users, but all non-administrators will lose the ability to read, edit, and delete vehicle posts with this update.
 Fixes a bug that blanked vehicle post titles in REST API responses.
 Fixes bugs in Divi integration.
 Output more than one option when the user chooses the Options Array dynamic content value.
-Format price, payment, and MSRP as currency when used as dynamic content values..
+Format price, payment, and MSRP as currency when used as dynamic content values.
 Format odometer as a number when used as a dynamic content value.
+Fixes bugs in Avada integration.
+Formats MSRP, payment, and down payment as currency when used as Custom Fields in Text Modules.
+Fixes bugs around the "Sale Pending" availability term and copying changes involving this term to the overlapping meta field.
+Changes tested up to version number to 6.7.2.

 = 14.18.3 =
 Fixes a bug in the [invp_archive] shortcode preventing pagination from working as expected.